att-innovate/torc-wedge-centos-fboss/docs/build-fboss.md

     $ /vagrant/scripts/build-package.sh
     $ exit

-FBOSS package, `fboss.tar.gz` will be available in the `./fboss/pkg` directory on the host.
+FBOSS package, `fboss.tar.gz` will be available in the `./pkg` directory on the host.

+#### Transfer FBOSS on to your Facebook Wedge

+Replace WEDGE_IP with the IP of your Wedge Microserver.

+    $ scp ./pkg/fboss.tar.gz root@WEDGE_IP:/tmp

 [1]: https://www.virtualbox.org
 [2]: https://www.vagrantup.com